dlavrentev/learnjavascript/README.md

 without using if/else which will always return a boolean!

 This only works whenever you're returning a boolean from a function.

+/////////// Even & Odd
+Last updated May 2021
+Back in the Numbers chapter, we explained the Remainder operator (%).
+When you get the division remainder of a number by two, you will either get 0 or 1.
+This will help you know whether the original number is even (divisible by two without a remainder) or odd.

+Let's take a look at some numbers:

+// even numbers
+4 % 2 // 0
+6 % 2 // 0
+8 % 2 // 0
+10 % 2 // 0

+// odd numbers
+3 % 2 // 1
+5 % 2 // 1
+7 % 2 // 1
+9 % 2 // 1
+Notice how the division remainder by two is always 0 when the number is even.
+Whereas it's 1 when the number is odd.

+In the next challenge, we'll use an if condition to show whether the number entered by the user is even or odd!